Wakamoekau Community Water Storage Scheme

 The project involves construction of a reservoir in a natural valley basin of pastureland located in the hills north-west of Masterton, with a storage capacity of 20 million cubic metres of stored water.

-Water will be collected from the Waingawa River and Wakamoekau Stream catchment during periods of high flow.
-Stored water will be distributed as far as economically and technically possible, including South Wairarapa if viable.
+The reservoir will be filled with water from the nearby Waingawa River and the Wakamoekau Creek catchment during periods of higher flow when there is significant rainfall in the high country.
+Stored water will be available for use during the summer when it is needed most, distributed as far as economically and technically possible, including South Wairarapa if viable.
+(See illustration below).

 The project is regarded as small-scale in size and scope.